 The golden brown crust of the chops and the soft and tender interior of its meat are irresistibly comforting.
 The flavor of the sauce makes it even better!
 This pork chop recipe makes your simply seasoned pork chops soft and tender by cooking them to golden perfection.
 You can definitely go for boneless chops but we suggest using bone-in ones because they absorb more flavor.
-Test it out with our Honey Barbecue Pork Chops and Pork Chops with Smoked Gouda and Bacon bone-in meat recipes.
+Test it out with our other easy pork recipes Honey Barbecue Pork Chops and Pork Chops with Smoked Gouda and Bacon bone-in meat recipes.

 This will be a staple weeknight dinner, with many sides to choose from.
 You can pair it with roasted veggies or some garlic mashed potatoes for a fuller meal.
 Whip up this quick and easy flavorful meal and enjoy every slice of chops that you’ll love in every bite!